You will be provided with a foundation in a broad range of skills required to work competently within the horticulture industry.

 For apprentices over the age of 19, an employer contribution is required towards the cost of training.

-You can consider taking your qualifications to the next level with an advanced apprenticeship, the Diploma in Work-based Horticulture Level 3 or the City & Guilds Level 3 Extended Diploma in Horticulture.
-You can also progress within your career in the horticulture industry.
+You may consider taking your qualifications to the next level with an advanced apprenticeship, incorporating the Diploma in Work-based Horticulture Level 3.

 Former Horticulture learner Dan Brennen flew the flag for Broomfield Hall by scooping a gold medal in the WorldSkills UK final – after building a garden in just 18 hours.
 Dan, now studying Landscape Architecture at the University of Sheffield, impressed industry experts who judged his efforts at the Skills Show held at the NEC.